-Apple aims to run large-scale language models locally on iPhone
+Apple aims to run large language models locally on the iPhone

-Apple researchers have published a paper titled ' LLM in a flash: Efficient Large Language Model Inference with Limited Memory ' on the preprint server arXiv.
-The paper presents 'a solution that paves the way for efficient Large-Scale Language Model (LLM) inference on devices with limited memory,' i.e., a technique for running LLM on devices such as the iPhone.
-It is believed that Apple is aiming to run LLM on the iPhone in the future.
+Researchers at Apple have published a paper titled ' LLM in a flash: Efficient Large Language Model Inference with Limited Memory ' on the preprint server arXiv.
+The paper presents a 'solution that paves the way for efficient inference of large language models (LLMs) on devices with limited memory,' i.e., technology for running LLMs on devices such as the iPhone.
+It is believed that Apple aims to run LLMs on iPhones in the future.

 [2312.11514] LLM in a flash: Efficient Large Language Model Inference with Limited Memory